futpix/caravans-in-australia/content/review/532-JB-Caravans-Dreamline-22-foot-Front-Door-Family-Bunk.md

   ogtitle: "Should I buy Dreamline 22' Front Door Family Bunk by JB Caravans?"
   ogdescription: "The JB Caravans Dreamline 22' Front Door Family Bunk is classed as On Road, and sleeps 5 people.
 It is Australian made and comes in at Unknown Size.
 It generally has Separate shower & toilet."
 categories: ["JB Caravans"]
-tags: ["Sleeps 5", "Unknown Size", "On Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 5", "Unknown Size", "On Road", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: "8.9"
 bodyLength: ""
 totalHeight: "2.9"